Durham Athletic Park: The DAP after the Durham Bulls

-Following the Bulls departure in September 1994, the DAP was still used for events such as concerts, the Bull Durham Blues Festival, the World Beer Festival and softball tournaments, and was the regular home field of the (now defunct) Durham Americans (formerly Durham Braves) of the Coastal Plain League, an NCAA-sanctioned collegiate summer league.
+Following the Bulls' departure in September 1994, the DAP was still used for events such as concerts, the Bull Durham Blues Festival, the World Beer Festival and softball tournaments, and was the regular home field of the (now defunct) Durham Americans (formerly Durham Braves) of the Coastal Plain League, an NCAA-sanctioned collegiate summer league.

-The Durham Dragons of the Women's Professional Softball League (forerunner to the current National Pro Fastpitch League) also made the park its home.
+The Durham Dragons of the Women's Professional Softball League (forerunner to the current National Pro Fastpitch League) also made the park their home.

 From 1998 to 2004, the Durham Athletic Park's main parking lot was home to the Durham Farmers' Market on Saturday mornings during the Winter.

-In the summer of 2005 rumors of baseball being played at the DAP surfaced again.
-Nearby North Carolina Central University announced plans to expand its athletic department to include baseball and identified the DAP as the venue for its home stadium.
+In the summer of 2005, rumors of baseball returning to the DAP surfaced again, as nearby North Carolina Central University announced plans to begin sponsoring baseball, identifying the DAP as the team's home venue.
+NCCU had its last season at the stadium in 2021, as baseball was cut from the school's athletic program.
+The Eagles won the MEAC regular season championship that year, also winning their last game at the DAP on May 15, 6–1 versus Florida A&M.